 Antagonist medications are a newer class of drugs that can block LHRH from stimulating testosterone production without causing a surge of testosterone (which can cause a temporary additional rise in PSA).
-This class includes Firmagon and it’s given as a monthly shot, and newly approved in December 2020, Orgovyx, which is the first and only oral gonadotropin-releasing hormone receptor (GnRH) antagonist for men with advanced prostate cancer.
+This class includes Firmagon, which is given as a monthly shot, and newly approved in December 2020, Orgovyx, which is the first and only oral gonadotropin-releasing hormone receptor (GnRH) antagonist for men with advanced prostate cancer.

 The “flare” or rise in testosterone associated with LHRH drugs can be prevented with anti-androgens such as Casodex, Eulexin and Nilandron.
 They can help block the action of testosterone in prostate cancer cells and are used in conjunction with LHRH agonists.